Arizona Drug Cultivation and Manufacturing Laws

 • Class 2 felony

-• Punishable by a minimum sentence of 2 years, a maximum sentence of 12.5 years
+• Punishable by a sentence of between two years and 12.5 years

 Arizona Revised Statutes § 13-3408

-One potential defense that applies to the cultivation and manufacturing of prescription-only drugs is if you hold a valid permit or license to do so.
-Another potantial defense is that if you authorized to transport, import, sell or offer to sell prescription-only drugs, you will not be guilty of manufacturing or selling drugs.
+One potential defense that applies to the cultivation and manufacturing of prescription-only drugs is if you hold a valid permit or license.
+Another possible defense is that you have the authority to transport, import, sell, or offer to sell prescription-only drugs.
+The following are also other defenses that you can use if you encounter cultivation or manufacturing charges:

 Was this helpful?